About the Steering Committee

 Muscular Dystrophy UK

-Suzanne works closely with the MDC to support the work of the dedicated scientists in the UK and abroad searching for a cure for FSHD.
+Suzanne works closely with Muscular Dystrophy UK to support the work of the dedicated scientists in the UK and abroad searching for a cure for FSHD.
 Instrumental in the setup of the registry, she wants to see a cure in her children’s lifetime.